FastComments/fastcomments-docs/src/content/guides/moderation/items/moderate-comments-page.md

+FastComments provides a powerful suite of features for discussion moderation for all available product plans.

+This guide will start with an introduction to the various tools, and then go into detail for common use cases and gotchas.

 The place where most moderation takes place is the Comment Moderation page.
 For example, here's a screenshot of our current demo account:

 [app-screenshot-start url='/auth/my-account/moderate-comments?filter=&text-search=&page=1&count=3&demo=true'; linkUrl='/auth/my-account/moderate-comments'; selector = '.content'; title='Comment Moderation Page' app-screenshot-end]